 ### Covariates

 As the number of teeth was assessed as a time-varying exposure in the analysis, both time-invariant and time-variant covariates were controlled for.
 Age (range 65-99 years), sex (male/female) and social participation in 2010 (baseline outcome) were adjusted for as time-invariant covariates.
-As time-variant covariates, equalised annual household income (million yen), denture use (yes/no), instrumental activities of daily living (IADL) score (0-13), and marital status (married/ single, widowed or divorced) were used (measured in 2010 and 2013). `r '\n'`
+As time-variant covariates, equalised annual household income (million yen), instrumental activities of daily living (IADL) score (0-13), and marital status (married/ single, widowed or divorced) were used (measured in 2010 and 2013). `r '\n'`

 ### Statistical analysis

 The directed acyclic graph (Figure 2) depicts hypothesised temporal relationships between study variables.
-A descriptive analysis was performed to identify the characteristics of participants stratified by the outcome (social participation in 2016). any dose-response associated with the outcome. `r '\n'`
+A descriptive analysis was performed to identify the characteristics of participants stratified by the outcome (social participation in 2016).
+Then, to specify the impact of number of teeth on counterfactual outcomes, the observed level of number of teeth of each individual was shifted to several new levels to mimic multiple hypothetical interventions.
+Following hypothetical scenarios were created by shifting the observed exposure to detect any dose-response associated with the outcome. `r '\n'`

 “all participants having ≥20 teeth in 2010 and in 2013,” (i.e. ideal counterfactual scenario where all the participants having a minimal functional dentition [@who])